 Healing balms and healing salves are made basically of infused oils and a hardening wax.

 An infused oil consists of a so-called carrier oil like sunflower oil, sweet almond oil, olive oil, coconut oil, etc., that are infused with plant material, like leaves, flower petals, roots, bark.
 This way, the infused oil imparts its plant medicinal properties into the balm or salve.
 The infusion can either be cold infusion (takes four weeks or more to prepare) or hot infusion (uses heating to accelerate the process).

 Very important: use only dry plants to make oil infusions.
 Use fresh oils to prevent spoilage.
-Learn how to make hot and cold infusion in this article.
+Learn more about How to Make Infused Oil With Dried Herbs.